SciCompKL/CoDiPack/documentation/Tutorial8.md

       }
 ~~~~

-Now the tape will have always the same size in each loope iteration.
+Now the tape will have always the same size in each loop iteration.

 The full code of the example is now:
 ~~~~{.cpp}